-Wouldn’t it be great to know in advance what questions are asked at a police oral board?
-It would greatly demystify the process and streamline your preparation.
+Wouldn’t it be great to know in advance which police oral board questions will be asked of you?
+Knowing that would greatly demystify the process and streamline your preparation.

 Police Officer oral board vs. Police Promotion oral board